Sedation Options | Coastal Connecticut Oral & Maxillofacial Surgery

 Again, when it comes to anesthesia, our first priority is the patient’s comfort and safety.
 If you have any concerns regarding the type of anesthesia that will be administered during your oral surgery procedure, please do not hesitate to discuss your concerns with your doctor at the time of your consultation.

-For more information about Anesthesia & Other Sedation Options or to schedule a consultation with Dr. Conforti, Dr. Johnson, Dr. Salomon or Dr. Steinbacher, contact us today!
+For more information about Anesthesia & Other Sedation Options or to schedule a consultation with Dr. Conforti, Dr. Johnson, Dr. Salomon, Dr. Steinbacher or Dr. Saggese, contact us today!

 Our office offers our patients the option of intravenous sedation or Dental Intravenous Anesthesia or to some, it is referred to as “Twilight Sedation” for their dental treatment.
 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed under intravenous sedation.
 Intravenous sedation or “IV sedation” is designed to better enable you to undergo your dental procedures while you are very relaxed; it will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 The IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep.